zhangce/elementary/README.md

 ##### 1.1.1 Operating Systems

-Mia::Elementary is tested in the following operating systems:
+Elementary is tested in the following operating systems:

   - MacOSX (>10.6);
   - Redhat Linux Enterprise 5.0;

 ##### 1.1.2 Dependencies

-Mia::Elementary is written in C++ and has been tested using the following compilers:
+Elementary is written in C++ and has been tested using the following compilers:

   - GCC 4.4.6 under Linux
   - GCC 4.2.1 under MacOSX

-To use the MLN component in Mia::Elementary, JDK (>1.6) and Python (>2.6) is required.
+To use the MLN component in Elementary, JDK (>1.6) and Python (>2.6) is required.
 JDK can be found at http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u25-download-346242.html.

-Mia::Elementary relies on the following C++ libraries:
+Elementary relies on the following C++ libraries:

   - Boost::program_options (http://www.boost.org/doc/libs/1_50_0/doc/html/program_options.html)